scylladb/scylladb/docs/dev/maintainer.md

     commit log editor for every submodule to show that commits are being updated.
- 3. Edit the submodule update commits with any necessary additional imformation.
+ 3. Edit the submodule update commits with any necessary additional information.
 For example, amend the message with `Fixes` tags.
  4. Use `git push` to publish your work.

 By default refresh-submodules.sh will refresh all submodules from their